uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/glossary.rst

         usually :term:`categorical <Categorical feature>`,
         without prior information about them.

-        **Example:** A task of marking big star clusters at the space images
+        **Example:** A problem of marking big star clusters at the space images

     Continuous feature
         A :term:`feature` with values in a domain of real numbers.
 Can be